Contributions to the Plans

 Basic Contributions

-Penn makes regular, automatic contributions to your Basic Plan account as long as you are eligible, regardless of whether you make your own contributions.
-These basic University contributions are a percentage of your base salary, according to your age as of January 1 of each year.
+Penn makes regular, automatic contributions to your Basic Plan account as long as you are eligible, even if you do not make your own contributions.
+These basic University contributions are calculated as a percentage of your base salary based your age as of January 1 each year.

-If you make contributions to the Matching Plan, Penn will match your contributions dollar-for-dollar (subject to the IRS contribution limits discussed above).
+If you contribute to the Matching Plan, Penn will match your contributions dollar for dollar, up to the IRS contribution limits.